MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-transform-kql-database.md

 In this step, you verify that the transformation was successful by comparing the output from the source and target tables.

-1. Copy/paste the following query into the query editor to view the first 10 records in the source table.
+1. Copy/paste the following query into the query editor to view 10 arbitrary records in the source table.
 Run the query.

     ```kusto
     TutorialTable
     | take 10
     ```

-1. Copy/paste the following query into the query editor to view the first 10 records in the target table.
+1. Copy/paste the following query into the query editor to view 10 arbitrary records in the target table.
 Run the query.

     ```kusto
     BikesDataTransformed